-Sharper corner: Place the seam in the inner or outer corner of the model whenever is possible. - This is the best option with pieces that have exterior angles, such as cubes, because the seams are perfectly hidden.
+Sharper corner: Place the seam in the inner or outer corner of the model whenever it is possible. - This is the best option with pieces that have exterior angles, such as cubes, because the seams are perfectly hidden.

-Smoothing is a process in which the hotend is moved over the top layer after printing, to iron it to a smooth surface.
+Smoothing is a process in which the hotend moves over the top layer after printing, to iron it to a smooth surface.

-The way in which the smoothing is done can be adjusted to obtain the desired surface finish:
+The method in which the smoothing is done can be adjusted to obtain the desired surface finish:

 Highest Layer Only: This option will cause only the last printed layer to be smoothed, saving printing time.

-Pattern: is the way the ironing is done.
+Pattern: is the method the ironing is done.

 Smoothing Line Spacing: Determines the space between each stroke of the hotend.
 More distance means less printing time but a worse surface finish.